Amda Seyon I: Adal campaign

 Having finished campaigning in Ifat, he took his army to the town of Gu'ét, where he killed many men and captured numerous women and cattle.
 The Emperor then invaded the region of modern Somaliland, where he defeated an attack by the people of Harla.
 Amda Seyon then advanced to the town of Dilhoya.
 The town had previously deposed his governor by immolation, along with other Christian men and women, to which the Emperor responded by taking and looting the town and their livestock, as well as killing many of its inhabitants.

-Amda Seyon then continued to Degwi, killing numerous neighboring Werjih pastoralists, who had previously attacked and pillaged some Christian areas earlier in his reign.
+Amda Seyon then continued to Degwi, killing numerous neighboring Warjih pastoralists, who had previously attacked and pillaged some Christian areas earlier in his reign.
 The chronicle described the people as "very wicked," as they "neither knew God nor feared men".

-Before the end of the month of December, Amda Seyon ravaged the land of Sharkha and imprisoned its governor Yosef.
+Before the end of the month of December, Amda Seyon ravaged the land of Sharkha and imprisoned its governor Yoseph.
 These efforts extended Ethiopian rule for the first time across the Awash River, gaining control of Dawaro, Bale, and other Muslim states.

+At the close of this campaign, the chronicles states that Amda Seyon would eventually return to the highlands, never again to set foot in the Muslim territories, which the chronicler claims was unprecedented in the country's history.
+He is famous for never losing a battle.
+His tomb is believed to be in Adi Qelebes.